weiyi-jiang/orientation/README.md

 ## Task 3:  Rstudio

+Note: Task one is not prerequisite of this task.

 Rstudio is alternative to JupyterLab for interactive anlaysis.  (see Rmd below for more details).
 This task requires some R skills, also some minimal background of data science/machine learning/biostats.

 Please download this [R_assignment](https://github.com/haoyueshuai/lab_tasks/blob/main/assignment.Rmd) and [Data for this assignment](https://github.com/haoyueshuai/lab_tasks/blob/main/data/data_cleaned.csv) to finish this task and provide us your results, including the Rmd file and HTML report.

 **Please Google or ask us if you have any technical questions**.

-**Please add any comments into your final result/report and email the final version to Gao**.
+**Please add any comments into your result/report and email the final version to Gao**.

 ## Additional reading
 - Learn from these examples interactive data analysis using SoS Notebook that allows for multiple languages inside one notebook (you can find and run them at: http://sosworkflows.com):